1.5kW HF Dummy Load

 Performance:

-1500W continous at 75F ambient temperature
+1500W continuous at 75F ambient temperature

 2000W peak